 Free public transport can be a way of getting more people to use it, and of developing it further.

 Shifting road traffic to mass transit reduces congestion, increases average speeds and may even reduce the number of traffic accidents.
+This helps to limit the number of alcohol-related accidents, since people who want to drink have other options than drinking and driving.
 Parking can also be made easier, and road deterioration can be reduced.
 As a result, the public purse spends less on parking and road maintenance, and less on accident reimbursement via insurance.

 The environment and public health benefit, thanks to the reduction in air pollution and, consequently, in the number of sick people covered by health insurance, paid for by the taxpayer.
 Noise pollution from road traffic is reduced, and space can be given back to pedestrians.